 Best times to visit Peru

-The weather varies according to the area you visit.
+When you travel in peru the weather varies according to the area you visit.
 On the coast, summer runs from December through April, approximately.
 During this period, the entire coastline is bathed in sunshine, making it an ideal time for the beach no matter where you are.
 From June to September is winter, though it is not a severe winter.
 During the day, the temperature normally reaches 20˚C (68°F), although it can get as cold as 10˚C (50°F) at night.
 This makes it possible to visit Nazca, Ica, the Ballestas Islands and Lima all year round.

 In the Southern Andes (the area we specialise in), we only experience two seasons: the dry and the wet season.
 The dry season runs from April to October and you’ll generally find clear, warm days that rapidly cool at night, with temperatures dropping as low as zero in July and August.
 In the rainy months (November–March, but particularly January and February) it doesn’t get too cold around 18°C (64°F) during the day and 15°C (59°F) at night, but it does get rainy.
 May through October are probably the best months to visit Cuzco and Lake Titicaca.
 The wet season can make travelling in the Andes more difficult but the rewards can be greater and prices more appealing.